 - MCC was the first college in Connecticut to offer an associate in arts degree focused on digital media, and it remains a leader in design and digital arts education.

-- There are no requirements (nor a portfolio review) necessary for entry into any of the degree programs.
+- There are no requirements (nor a portfolio review) necessary for entry into the degree program.

 - Students have the opportunity to apply for co-op placements where they can gain both real-world experience and academic credits.